devuri/shortcode-options/README.md

 ## Getting Started

 Use the **[wpoption option="blogname"]** shortcode to display any WordPress Option.
-This plugin is a simple way to display WP Options using shortcode,you can reference list of options here:[Option Reference](https://codex.wordpress.org/Option_Reference).
+This plugin is a simple way to display WP Options using shortcode, you can reference list of options here: [Option Reference](https://codex.wordpress.org/Option_Reference).

 ```
 [wpoption option="blogname"]